MathiasReker/php-svg-optimizer/README.md

 ## Package

-> To follow best practices in production environments, it is recommended to catch exceptions when using this library.
+> It is recommended to catch exceptions when using this library.
 > Doing so ensures that your application can handle unexpected input gracefully and avoid unintended crashes.

 ### Example specifying rules